I Don't Treat My Son And Daughter Equally

 "You must never ever hurt a girl," I dutifully explained to my 8-year-old son as part of my ongoing effort as a self-proclaimed feminist to raise my son to be a perfect gentlemen.
 I also, as all mums should, show him the public service messages that the ad world routinely creates such as the more recent and very powerful:

-"Ladke rulate nahin"Share
+"Ladke rulate nahin"Share this quote

 As an urban woman and a stay-at-home mom by choice, I know I would feel like an utter failure if my son was ever disrespectful to any girl at any point in his life, especially in light of the crimes against women in today's dismal society.
 But in this homemade crusade for gender equality, like every other urban Indian woman, I seemed to have overlooked a vital development.

-I have two children, a boy and a girl, and my daughter is NOT equal to my son.Share
+I have two children, a boy and a girl, and my daughter is NOT equal to my son.Share this quote

 We hold candle marches for girls who continue to be brutalised by men who honestly do not even qualify as human, why?
 At some point when I wasn't looking, my daughter, like seemingly every other girl in Modern India has been born into a generation where girls are clearly on TOP!
 And I realised this the moment I turned my back post my social service message to my son, only to hear my daughter whack her older brother, stick her tongue out and say,

 "You can't hit me.
-Mom just said so!"Share
+Mom just said so!"Share this quote

 I admit I grew up enjoying every single male-bashing joke in the book, simply because my generation seemed to be bang in the middle of many things revolutionary.
 While I was growing up, my father, always emphatically told both his daughters, "girls are the best!"
 He was truly grateful he had been blessed with two.
 So much so that I remember him saying to anyone who openly and shamelessly asked why he didn't try to have a son?

-Only in this great country is belittling a daughter's existence in her very presence, considered acceptable small talk.Share
+Only in this great country is belittling a daughter's existence in her very presence, considered acceptable small talk.Share this quote

 But just as my shoulders would involuntarily slump a little I would hear him say it like he meant it, shutting up the other person for good and making me feel so proud for being who I am, "Even if I had to adopt another child, I would bring home another girl".